SAP-samples/teched2023-AI269/exercises/ex1/README.md

 <left><img src="./images/ail12.png" alt="foundation-models" style="width: 800px;"/></left>
-1. Once happy with response we can save the prompt using save button with the given name and collection.
+1. To save the prompt, simply click on the save button and provide a name and collection for easy reference in the future.
-2. Using Create New we can create new prompt.
+2. By utilizing the "Create New" feature, we can easily generate new prompts.
-3. Using select option we can select already saved prompt.
+3. By utilizing the select option, we can conveniently choose from a list of previously saved prompts.

 <left><img src="./images/ail13.png" alt="foundation-models" style="width: 800px;"/></left>

-Next lets see how we can manage the already saved prompts from prompt management page.
-Goto-> prompt management from side menu.
+Next, let's explore how we can effectively manage the prompts that have already been saved on the prompt management page.
+To do this, navigate to the Generative AI Hub and select the prompt management option from the side menu.

 <left><img src="./images/ail14.png" alt="foundation-models" style="width: 800px;"/></left>

 1. Filter the prompts
-2. Search and filter using - date, model, collection
+2. Search and filtering options, including date, model, and collection
-3. Mark/Unmark as Favourites
+3. Allow users to mark/unmark prompts as favorites for easy access
-4. Create new prompt
+4. Enable users to create new prompts easily
-5. Delete selected prompt
+5. Provide the option to delete selected prompts for better organization

-Now you have experienced how you can use the prompt engineering feature from AI Launchpad.
-Here are some prompt techniques you can play around.
+Now that you have had the opportunity to explore the prompt engineering feature of AI Launchpad, let's delve into some exciting prompt techniques that you can experiment with.

 ## Text Summarization
 This example tasks the LLM with condensing and summarizing a given text.
 The text, clearly demarcated with triple backticks, is expected to be distilled into a concise summary of no more than 30 words.
 The focus is on extracting the most salient points and presenting them in a succinct manner, ensuring that the essence of the original content is retained without excessive verbosity.
 This format is designed to challenge the LLM’s capability to discern key details and convey them efficiently.
 For this demo we have taken 2 pages from SAP annual report 2 on Independent Assurance Practitioner’s Report by KPMG.